Last updated on May 12th, 2022

-Repetitive strain injury (RSI) is a painful chronic disorder that occurs when the musculoskeletal system and nervous system gets affected due to performing repetitive tasks, sitting or working in an awkward position for long periods of time or experiencing forceful vibrations or exertions.
+Repetitive strain injury (RSI) is a painful chronic disorder that occurs when the musculoskeletal system and nervous system get affected due to performing repetitive tasks, sitting or working in an awkward position for long periods of time, or experiencing forceful vibrations or exertions.
 Also known as work-related upper limb disorder, some of the common symptoms include pain, cramping, and numbness in the muscles and tendons of the upper body.

 If your symptoms are the result of unhealthy work practices, you may be eligible to file a claim for RSI compensation from your employer.

 Most RSI sufferers are workers who spend long hours performing the same action repetitively, resulting in overuse of the affected area.
-Office workers who spend their work days typing on the computer are most prone to experiencing the symptoms of repetitive strain injury.
+Office workers who spend their workdays typing on the computer are most prone to experiencing the symptoms of repetitive strain injury.

 In this guide to RSI claims, we’ll look at the process of claiming compensation and also explain how much you could be paid.
 Additionally, we’ll look at what roles are susceptible to RSI injuries and why a claim might be possible.

 We have a team of specialist advisors and personal injury solicitors who could help if you’re considering making a repetitive strain injury claim.
 If you call us on 0800 6524 881 they’ll provide a no-obligation telephone consultation where your case will be reviewed to determine your chances of a successful outcome.
-If your case is likely to be successful and you wish to proceed in making a RSI claim, their services will be offered on a No Win No Fee basis.
+If your case is likely to be successful and you wish to proceed in making an RSI claim, their services will be offered on a No Win No Fee basis.

-Are You Eligible To Make A Repetitive Strain Injury Claim?
+- Am I Eligible To Make A Repetitive Strain Injury Claim?

 The two most important things you will need to do if you want to file an RSI claim are: